laurabernardy/notesXtract/README.md

 Choose one or more files in filedialogue.

 The documents will be processed and your notes will be written to a txt-file.
-If you don't want an errorcorrection on your notes, comment the errormanage function at the end out.
+If you don't want an errorcorrection on your notes, comment out the errormanage function at the end.

 After that, you can delete the content of the temp directory (or leave it).